pragdave/data_division/README.md

 keyword list containing key value pairs.
 It copies the values into the fieldset, then performs validations and sets any errors.

+The Repo functions return a struct, so DD will copy in any values from this that it has a field definition for:

+    def find_by_id(id) do
+      Repo.get(Table, id)
+      |> Notebook.Fields.new
+    end

 You can also pass it an Ecto changeset.
 In this case, it copies the values from the changeset data, and copies the errors from the changeset errors.